Division of General Obstetrics and Gynecology

 The Division of General Obstetrics and Gynecology counts with an experienced group of physicians who provide care in general gynecology and obstetrics, as well as specialized services in gynecology such as, endoscopic surgery; urogynecology & pelvic reconstructive surgery; menopause care and geriatric gynecology.
 There is active publication of scientific articles by the members of the division.

-The division members see patients primarily at Temple, but also have satellite offices at Episcopal Hospital, Elkins Park, Northeastern Ambulatory Care Center, Jeanes Hospital and in the Roxborough neighborhood.
+The division members see patients primarily at Temple University Hospital, but also have satellite offices at TUH – Episcopal Campus, Elkins Park, TUH – Northeastern Campus, TUH – Jeanes Campus, and in the Roxborough neighborhood.
 Office hours are held during the day, evenings and on weekends.

 - Bruce Carnivale, DO

 - Amy T. Cruz, MD

 - Shaliz Dolan, MD

 - Katherine Fesen, MD

 - Jessie Huff, DO